daniel-furman/daniel-furman-old/index.md

 ## Research Projects

 ##### I am passionate about the applications of data science across a diverse range of scientific, social, and economic data.
-I am particularly interested in how great data science is tied to asking the right questions and aim to generate insights which make the world a better place. <br><br>
+Aiming to generate insights that make the world a better place, I am particularly interested in how great data science is tied to asking the best questions. <br><br>

 ### Ensemble Climate Projections
 ---